 - ‘Anastasia’ is actually taken from Slash’s second solo album, and after a tasteful Spanish guitar introduction, explodes into a huge arpeggio-based riff that I recommend you take a listen to immediately.

-- Blues Licks: While Slash’s trademark sound doesn’t necessarily have much surface connection to his main influences such as BB King and Steve Ray Vaughn, the licks are all there.
+- Blues Licks: While Slash’s trademark sound doesn’t necessarily have much surface connection to his main influences such as BB King and Steve Ray Vaughan, the licks are all there.
 From his subtle bends, to pentatonic wailings and Dorian mode inflections.
 Try dropping these into a hard rock context.

 - Melody: Slash’s feel for melody is what puts him above many other guitarists.
 His uncanny ability to pulse out melodies mid-solo that would be any other guitarist’s career highlight is unfathomable.
 Obviously, the natural skill he has isn’t exactly transferrable, but aiming to make your playing as melodic as possible will always help.